thecbloom/recip_arith/README.md

 	ac->range = cdf_freq * r_norm;
 ```

+For more, see [blog series at cbloomrants](http://cbloomrants.blogspot.com/2018/10/10-16-18-multi-symbol-division-free.html) which describes
+recip_arith and the algorithms used in detail.

 ## Coding Efficiency

 The coding loss of "recip_arith" with 8 bit tables is reliably under 0.005 bpb (around 0.1%) , in constrast to SM98 where the coding loss can be 10X